Ganesha in world religions: Myanmar

 Beithano (Visnu) as Natkyi (နတ်ကြီး) or greater Nat.

 Thailand

 Ganesha at of the merumat of King Bhumibol Adulyadej.

-In Thailand, Ganesha, called Phra Phikanet (พระพิฆเนศ) or Phra Phikanesuan (พระพิฆเนศวร) and worshipped as the deity of fortune and success, in Thailand has history in THailand going back at least 1000 years.
+In Thailand, Ganesha, called Phra Phikanet (พระพิฆเนศ) or Phra Phikanesuan (พระพิฆเนศวร) and worshipped as the deity of fortune and success, has a history dating back at least 1000 years.
 A 10th century bronze statue of Ganesha was excavated in Southwestern Thailand in Phang Nga.
 The world's tallest standing Ganesha statue, 39 metres high, is in Chachoengsao.

 Worship

 In Thailand, Ganesha worshipped as the deity of fortune and success, and the remover of obstacles, is associated with arts, education and trade.
 Ganesha appears in the emblem of the Department of Fine Arts in Thailand.
 Large television channels and production companies have shrines in his honour in front of their premises.
 Few movies or television shows begin shooting with a Hindu ritual in which prayers and offerings are made to Ganesha.
 Thai Buddhists frequently pay respect to Ganesha and other Hindu deities as a result of the overlapping Buddhist/Hindu cosmology.
 He is honoured with Motaka, sweets and fruit, when business is good, and he is made ridiculous by putting his picture or statue upside down, when business is down.
 As lord of business and diplomacy, he sits on a high pedestal outside Bangkok's CentralWorld (formerly World Trade Center), where people offer flowers, incense and a reverential sawasdee.